montasim/auto-crud-api/README.md

 ### Extending Schemas:

-Modify the `schemas.js` file to add or adjust fields and validations for your models.
+Modify the `routes.config.mjs` file to add or adjust fields and validations for your models and routes.

 ### Validation Rules: